Benefits of Art Therapy for Mental Health

-In Sanford Behavioral Health’s mental health treatment, patients participate in art therapy, a type of psychotherapy that uses art media as its primary mode of communication.
+At Sanford Behavioral Health, we are always asking patients to “show me.”
+Show me where in the image you are feeling a conflict.
+Show me how you would change that.
+Of course, when we ask someone to show us something, we ask them to show themselves.
+In Sanford’s mental health treatment, patients participate in art therapy, a type of psychotherapy that uses art media as its primary mode of communication.
 It allows patients to express their thoughts and feelings through art making, providing them with a safe space to process and explore their emotions without words.
 Art therapy can be beneficial in treating various issues, such as depression, anxiety, grief, and trauma.
-To find out more about Sanford Behavioral Health’s programs, reach out to us today at 616.202.3326.
+To learn more about Sanford Behavioral Health’s programs, contact us today at 616.202.3326.

 Understanding Art Therapy for Mental Health